Unaimend/bionim/README.md

  * [Smith-Waterman](https://en.wikipedia.org/wiki/Smith-Waterman_algorithm) Basic algorithm used for local alignment.

 # Phylogenetics
- * Fitch Algorithms for constructing phylogenetic trees from aligned sequences.
+ * Fitch's algorithm for constructing phylogenetic trees from aligned sequences.

+# Assembly
+ * DeBruijn Graph building

 # Credits
-In this section are all packages listed on which bionim depends and which are not maintained by me
+In this section are all packages listed on which bionim depends and which were not created by me.
  * [PhylogeNi](https://github.com/kerrycobb/PhylogeNi) A library for working with phylogenetic trees

 # Contributions